petelinmn/tetris-engine/readme.md

 ```

-### You can watch sample of using it in https://github.com/petelinmn/tetris-engine-sample
+### You can watch sample of using it with vue.js in https://github.com/petelinmn/tetris-engine-sample